In Spain, the South of France and parts of Italy, spring is

 roding the upland tracks at the end of July.
 Some books treat the

-Provence orange tip as a subspecies of the Moroccan orange tip, Anthocharis belia, which flies in
+Provence orange tip as a subspecies of the Moroccan orange tip, Anthocharis belia,

 North Africa.
 It is generally now considered to be a distinct species.